Best Guide Intune Win32 App Deployment | Endpoint Manager

 When you create a Win32 App in Intune using the above steps, you must wait until the app is uploaded to Intune.
 In the below screenshot you see the app is not ready yet.
 If app content is uploading, wait for it to finish.

-How much time does it take for .intunewin file to upload ?.
-This depends on size of the file.
-The bigger the size of .intunewin file, the longer it takes to upload.
+How long does it take to upload a.intunewin file?
+This is determined by the size of the file.
+The longer it takes to upload a.intunewin file, the larger its size.

 Deploy Win32 App with Intune